 Contact hasn't opened an email in > X days

 “By removing all of the client's dead leads, they are able to shift their focus onto the contacts in their database that matter—those that actually have a chance of becoming an MQL, SQL, or potential Customer.”

-Whatever you Do, Create a System and Use It Often
+4. Whatever You Do, Create a System and Use It Often

 No matter how you decide to clean your database, it’s important to have a system.
 Once you’ve created a set of rules that your sales and marketing teams can follow, make it a habit.